Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Additional Results

 On the other hand, if $\mu_{i,(z,\gvec)}(\c(X))$ and $\sigma^2_{i,(z,\gvec)}(\c(X))$ are the same for $\gvec \in \mathcal{G}_A(\*h) $, then $\hat \beta^{\ind}_j(\*h) $ is weakly less efficient than $\hat \beta_j^{\agg}(\*h)$, i.e., the asymptotic variance of $\hat \beta^{\ind}_j(\*h)$ is bounded below by the asymptotic variance of $\hat \beta^{\agg}_j(\*h)$.
 The inequality is strict unless the following two conditions hold: (1) $\big( \hat \omega_A(\gvec) - \omega_A(\gvec) \big)\cdot \beta_j(\gvec) = o_p \big(M^{-1/2} \big)$; (2) for any $\gvec$, $\frac{ \omega_A(\gvec)}{p_{i,(z,\gvec)}(\c(X))}$ is the same for all $\c(X)$ and $z$. \end{theorem}

 For the variance comparison in Theorem \ref{thm:flexible-model-efficiency}, if the coarse partition is correctly specified, i.e., it satisfies Assumption \ref{ass:cond-outcome-partial-exchangeable}, then the condition for $\hat \beta_j^{\ind}(\*h) $ to be weakly less efficient is satisfied.
 In this case, $\hat \beta_j^{\ind}(\*h) $ is generally \emph{strictly} less efficient than $\hat \beta_j^{\agg}(\*h) $ except for some special cases (see Remark \ref{remark:efficiency}).
 Theorem \ref{thm:flexible-model-efficiency} highlights an important aspect of interference that, although intuitive, has not been formalized in the literature before.
 It implies that there is no free lunch when modeling interference: if we specify a general structure that allows complex interference patterns, the resulting estimator is robust to bias, but at the cost of efficiency loss.
 A less sophisticated specification potentially increases estimation efficiency, but at the cost of increased risk of bias.
 As an example, recall the causal estimands defined based on the $\alpha$-allocation strategy discussed in Remark \ref{remark:tradeoff-alpha-allocation}.
 Theorem \ref{thm:flexible-model-efficiency} implies that estimation strategies that assume \emph{no} units are exchangeable, i.e. $m=n$, are potentially inefficient.
-In Table \ref{tab:tradeoff}, we illustrate this bias-variance tradeoff in a simulation study.

 Therefore, we suggest using the most parsimonious, but correct, conditional exchangeability structure, whenever possible.
 In Section \ref{sec:testing}, we develop hypothesis tests that can be used to test for the heterogeneity of interference and treatment effects, that can help practitioners determine the appropriate specification of the interference structure.